 It was time they did something about this.

 Heero was onto him.

-Even after a month and a half, Duo had not yet readjusted to humanity and having facial expressions and all that, and he hadn’t been able to hide it, and Heero had noticed.
-That was his impression, anyway, based on the look Heero gave him on the way out of the store.
-But instead of commenting, at least for the moment, Heero just paused outside and glanced around.
+Even after a month and a half, Duo had not yet readjusted to humanity, and having facial expressions, and all that, and he hadn’t been able to hide it, and Heero had noticed.
+He got this impression, anyway, based on the look Heero gave him on the way out of the store.
+But instead of commenting, at least for the moment, Heero paused outside and glanced around.

 “You’ve never had bubble tea,” he declared.
 He didn’t have to ask; to a certain extent — particularly when it came to food — he was familiar with Duo’s entire range of human experiences.

 Heero pointed to the strip mall’s next business over, which, indeed, bore a sign reading ‘Bubble Tea’ in puffy colorful lettering.
 “Want to try it?”